 Founded in 2008 by David Chorlton, Nadine Lockhart, and Rosemarie Dombrowski, PPS’s mission has always been to uphold the value of poetry by showcasing some of the best poetic voices the state has to offer – from university and community college faculty, to MFA candidates and grads, to the community’s literary and poetic icons.
 Each 4th Friday, we open the evening with conversation and coffee, followed by 15-20 minute readings by each of our featured poets (2-3), and in the spirit of literary salons, we start late and linger for the coffee, the conversation, and an occasional musical guest.
 Now hosted by Fillmore Coffee Co. in Downtown Phoenix, Phoenix Poetry Series is more embedded than ever in our growing community.

-rinky dink press – a Phoenix-based publisher of micropoetry in microzine form – is on a mission to get finely crafted poetry back in the hands (and pockets) of the people.
-Each of our single author collections can fit in your pocket, but we never sacrifice craft, and despite the tiny format, we refuse to sacrifice style or the environment (we use tree-less paper that’s made from sugarcane waste).
-We’re run by a staff of advanced undergraduates, graduates, and established poets, and we believe in marrying a DIY attitude with skilled poetics and fine-art aesthetics.
-Part zine, part literary chapbook, we believe that poetry is best served in the liminal spaces that defy traditional classifications.
+rinky dink press – a Phoenix-based publisher of micro-collections of micropoetry – is on a mission to get finely crafted poetry back in the hands (and pockets) of the people.
+Each of our single author collections can fit in your pocket (they’re technically microzines), but we never sacrifice craft, and despite the tiny format, we refuse to sacrifice style or the environment (we use tree-less paper that’s made from sugarcane waste).
+We’re run by a cohort of local poets and artists, and we believe in marrying a punk-rock attitude with skilled poetics and DIY aesthetics.
+Part zine and part chapbook, we believe that poetry is best served in the liminal spaces that defy traditional classifications.

-After being awarded a prestigious Women and Philanthropy grant in 2009, WOD has continued to evolve from a small-scale student journal (edited entirely by undergraduate interns) to one that recruits both graduate and community-based editors dedicated to all genres of creative writing and visual art from the student body and beyond.
-The journal, now in its twelfth year, features an array of voices — from ASU Downtown students, to students from the Osher Lifelong Learning Institute, ASU online, and the Phoenix metropolitan area.
+After being awarded a prestigious Women and Philanthropy grant in 2009, WOD has continued to evolve from a small-scale student journal (edited entirely by undergraduate interns) to one that’s dedicated to showcasing all genres of creative writing and visual art from the student body and beyond.
+The journal, now in its twelfth year, features an array of voices — from ASU Downtown students, to students from the Osher Lifelong Learning Institute, to writers who live/work/create in the Phoenix metropolitan area.
 The ethos of the journal is “Downtown” in both image and tone, and WOD is more dedicated than ever to portraying the city’s many facets through an array of diverse voices.
 In 2019, we’re partnering with Danielle Foushee (Phx Mural Project) and students from the Herberger School of Design in an attempt to remake ourselves into a publication that reflects the best of our urban-desert aesthetic.
-WOD is published annually in late April and can be found throughout the Downtown Phoenix area, free of charge.
+WOD is published annually in late April and can be found at Changing Hands Bookstore.